VictorCallejas/Space_Odyssey/README.md

 ##### Architecture

-At the time of designing Hal, we have always kept in mind that it must be capable of being implemented at a global scale and be sustainable in the future.
+At the time of designing Hal, we have always kept in mind that it must be capable of being implemented at a **global scale** and **be sustainable in the future**.

 Architecture scheme: